Seattle’s Downtown Activation Plan

 Belltown

-Home to nightlife, local restaurants, and entertainment venues boasting bookings over decades ranging from Nirvana to Lizzo.
-Includes the Olympic Sculpture Park and a large selection of human services that support people living in this neighborhood.
+A dense, urban neighborhood that is home to nightlife, local restaurants, and entertainment venues.
+Belltown is also home of the Olympic Sculpture Park and a large selection of human services that support people living in this neighborhood.